rnagilla-gannett/google_finance_chrome_app/README.md

-# Digg Reader Chrome App
+# Google Finance Chrome App

 ## Overview
-Digg reader is nice and sleek RSS reader after Google Reader has been closed.
-The only disadvantage is that it doesn't have chrome hosted app, such that we can install and have a big icon of a app.
-This repository solves this problem until digg adds their application to the chrome store.
+Google Finance Portfolio link as chrome app.

 ## How to install